jesse-dot/Gemini-Builds-a-Random-Key-Presser/README.md

 ## Contributing

 Contributions to this project are welcome.
-Feel free to submit bug reports, feature requests, or pull requests.
+Feel free to submit bug reports as this code was written completely by Ai.
+Hell, even get Ai to fix your problem.

-[Your License Here - e.g., MIT License]
+You know, for the funsies